 We are thrilled to be announcing our 2022-23 Season!

-On behalf of all of us at Alberta Theatre Projects, Artistic and Executive Director, Rohit Chokhani, is thrilled to announce his first full season of programming.
-The 2022-23 season reflects ATP’s vision of being the creators, curators and presenters of diverse and resonate stories, told by many unique voices, that promise to provoke as much as they entertain.
+The 2022-23 season reflects Alberta Theatre Projects’ vision of being the creators, curators and presenters of diverse and resonate stories, told by many unique voices, that promise to provoke as much as they entertain.
 It reflects not only where we’ve been, but what audiences can expect in the years to come!

 The upcoming season of five plays includes three World Premieres, an International play never before produced in Calgary, and a Governor-General Award-nominated script performed for the first time in Alberta.